 In Jewish tradition, the Bnei mitzvah ceremony is the celebration of young person reaching the age of religious majority, an event which would be marked by calling up the young person to the reading of the Torah at the very first opportunity- the Shabbat following the thirteenth birthday.

 Nowadays bar/bat/bnei mitzvah means both more and less than the traditional understanding.
 Everyone is aware of the Bar mitzvah speech cliché that “today I am a man”, and knows too that reaching the teenage years is not achieving adulthood, but marks instead the threshold to maturity.
 Here at Wimbledon Synagogue we recognise that bnei mitzvah marks the transition into full religious adulthood.
 The young person is now able to carry out Mitzvot during the service and counts towards the Minyan..
 We make the preparation for the bnei mitzvah ceremony as detailed and stretching as possible.
 This will give the young person as many of the tools as possible for them to approach the texts and traditions of Judaism for themselves, as intelligent and enquiring minds and thoughtful souls.
 We aim to ground the young person firmly in biblical text and Jewish thought.

-The date for the bar/bat mitzvah ceremony is set in a meeting with the whole year group to which the families are invited.
-The Shabbat following the young person’s Hebrew birthday is (usually) reserved for the Bar Mitzvah ceremony, although many choose a date in the weeks and months following, preferring to consider the portion and other things going on in their lives.
+The date for the bnei mitzvah ceremony is set in a meeting with the whole year group to which the families are invited.
+The Shabbat following the young person’s Hebrew birthday is (usually) reserved for the Bnei Mitzvah ceremony, although many choose a date in the weeks and months following, preferring to consider the portion and other things going on in their lives.
 Bnei Mitzvah are celebrated after the young person’s thirteenth birthday – a Bat Mitzvah is not celebrated earlier in our community.